Chapter Studio scaled

 Tough one, I like city hustle and bustle and also appreciate nature, so if I could choose, I would love to live half a year in the south of Italy and the remaining half in a busy city, is it too much to ask? 😊

-My vintage heure watch, gifted by my husband, Julien during Christmas of last year.
+My vintage Heuer watch, gifted by my husband, Julien, during Christmas last year.

 Not believing in something or having a goal.